24 hour fuel is available at the airport.

 * Noe Aviation

-Services supported by airport businesses include aircraft rental, flight training, aircraft maintenance, aerial photography, aerobatics, agricultural spraying and skydiving.
+Services supported by airport businesses include aircraft maintenance, aerial photography and agricultural spraying.

 The Iowa DOT estimates there are 4,500 takeoffs and landing at the Vinton Veterans Memorial Airport each year!